 - Checking if the account has enough funds to pay for the associated fees.

 - Checking if the signature is valid.

 The transaction pool also regularly checks validity of existing transactions within the pool.
-A transaction will be dropped from the pool if an invalid or expired mortal transaction is found.
+A transaction will be dropped from the pool if it is found to be invalid or is an expired mortal transaction.

 If the transaction is valid, the transaction queue sorts transactions into two groups:

 - Ready Queue - Contains transactions that can be included in a new pending block.
 For runtimes built with FRAME, the transactions must follow the exact order in the ready queue.

 - Future Queue - Contains transactions that may become valid in the future.
 For example, a